Formula One drivers from the United States

 There have been 58 Formula One drivers from the United States including two World Drivers' Championship winners, Mario Andretti and Phil Hill.
-Andretti is the most successful American Formula One driver having won 12 races, and only Eddie Cheever has started more Grands Prix.
+Andretti is the most successful American Formula One driver, with one title and 12 race wins.
+Eddie Cheever has started the most Grands Prix, with 132; Andretti has 128, and no other driver has more than 86 starts.